LukasPietzschmann/PL0-Compiler/README.md

 1. Navigate to the projects root
 2. Create a new folder (e.g. Debug) with `mkdir Debug && cd Debug`
 3. Within this folder, issue the command `cmake .. -DCMAKE_BUILD_TYPE=Release`
-4. Now you can build the project by calling `make main`.
+4. Now you can build the project by calling `make pl-0`.
 The resulting executable can be found under `./bin`